Shirendev1/Future-Mongolia-Framework/PILOT_PROJECTS.md

 - Creation of recycling and secondary material industries
 - Transition toward a more sustainable mining model

+### AI Resource Monitoring System

+Goal:
+Use artificial intelligence and satellite data to identify mineral deposits and monitor mining activities in real time.

+Key functions:
+- Mineral resource identification using AI
+- Real-time monitoring of extraction
+- Export tracking and transparency
+- Environmental monitoring
 ---

 ## Future Development